 Orange CPO Dwarf Mexican Crayfish/Mini Lobster (Cambarellus patzcuarensis)

-CPO Crayfish are one of our favorite invertebrates.
+CPO Crayfish feature a beautiful and eye-catching fiery orange coloration that will add a burst of color to your tank!
+Dwarf crayfish like these are one of our favorite invertebrates here at Aquatic Arts.
 They are much larger in size than dwarf shrimp (they can grow up to 1.6 inches long) and tend to live much longer, but are still small enough to comfortably live in a tank as small as 5 gallons.
 They are one of the most brightly colored varieties of invertebrates we offer, and their large size draws the eye right to them.
 Additionally, they are easy to care for, and their feeding requirements are simple - they feed on leftover food or almost any kind of fish food.

 These are quite active and do not hide during the day like most crayfish.
 They make an exciting addition to any aquarium, and they're a great way to get into invertebrates if you haven't joined the craze already!